 - Fordham University Admission Requirements

-One of the biggest Jesuit colleges in the US, Loyola University Chicago currently houses more than 11,000 undergraduates and 11 colleges.
+One of the biggest Jesuit colleges in the US, Loyola University Chicago currently houses nearly 12,000 undergraduates and 11 colleges.
 In total, it offers undergraduates more than 80 majors to choose from, with several of these focusing on interdisciplinary coursework.

 Outside of classes, Loyola Chicago participates in more than a dozen NCAA Division I sports.
 It also provides students with more than 250 clubs—one of the largest arrays of any Jesuit college.